lisefrac/redtrilliumgardens.com/content/buy-plants.md

 - **Groton Farmers' Market**.
 Fridays through October 17th, 3-7pm, at the Williams Barn Property (160 Chicopee Row) in Groton, MA.
 We will not attend every market, however -- we'll update here when we know specific dates.
 - **Leominster Farmers' Market**.
 First Saturday of the month through October 2025, usually 11am-2pm, in Monument Square.
 Next and final date is October 4.
 - **The Farmers' Market at Forest Park**.
 With Grow Native Massachusetts.
 Tuesday, September 30th, 12:30pm to 6pm, at 300 Sumner Avenue in Springfield, MA.
+- **Fall Native Plant Sale**.
+Sunday, October 5, 2025, from 10am to 4pm, at my home/nursery in Lunenburg, MA.
+[Email lise@redtrilliumgardens.com](mailto:lise@redtrilliumgardens.com) for the exact address (so we know that you're a real person and not an internet weirdo!)